 Meaning and History

-NOS is the result of the merger of two companies, so its identity and name rely on the visual symbols of its predecessors.
-Each rebranding is a result of changes in broadcasting laws, leading to the reorganization and renewal of NOS’s powers.
+NOS is the result of a merger, so its identity and name rely on the visual symbols of its predecessors.
+Each rebranding results from changes in broadcasting laws, leading to the reorganization and renewal of NOS’s powers.

 What is NOS (broadcaster)?